How to create a freelance writing business plan.

 Streamlining the processes in your business and creating a defined timeline are two of the best tips for creating a professional business plan.

 Having a specific vision and dream for your business is fabulous.
-Translate those elements into the perfect business plan that will allow you to grow your business consistently over time.
+Translate those elements into the perfect business strategy that will allow you to grow your business consistently over time.

 You should know where your business is heading in the future.
-It is essential to concentrate on a streamlined path when starting your business.
+So, it’s essential to concentrate on a streamlined path when starting your business.

 Without a clear plan, your business will likely be unorganized with no clear path to follow to reach your goals.
 Where do you expect your business to be in three, six, or even 12 months?